pombase/canto_tutorial/readme.md

 ## Adding content

 Full documentation on the theme and static site generator used (Material for MkDocs) can be found in the [official documentation](https://squidfunk.github.io/mkdocs-material/).

-* Converting videos to gifs: `ffmpeg –i input.mp4 -loop 0 output.gif`
+There is some extra info in the [repo wiki](https://github.com/pombase/canto_tutorial/wiki).

 ## Content license